 In this release of the specification, the UPF shall support the Transport Converter as specified in IETF RFC 8803 [9].

-In this release of the specification, the UE shall support the client extensions specified in IETF RFC 8803 [9].
+In this release of the specification, the UE shall support the client extensions specified in IETF RFC 8803 [9], and only client-initiated multipath connections via a Transport Converter are supported.

 The UE shall use the "link-specific multipath" addresses/prefixes to establish subflows over non-3GPP access and over 3GPP access.